-Part of Nottingham's commitment to the detection and prevention of Modern Slavery and Exploitation is demonstrated in SET.
-The Team, funded until March 2022, is based in Community Protection and takes referrals where there are concerns about exploitation, working with partners to support victims and reduce harm.
+Part of Nottingham's commitment to the detection and prevention of modern slavery and exploitation is demonstrated in SET.
+The Team is based in Community Safety and takes referrals where there are concerns about exploitation, working with partners to support victims and reduce harm.
 The team's focus has been to develop a structure through which professionals can refer known or suspected victims of exploitation, slavery or trafficking and share situations where suspicious activity has been highlighted.
-Central to the team's current responsibilities is coordination of the monthly SERAC (Slavery Exploitation Risk Assessment Conference) which is chaired by a Det.
-Supt. from Nottinghamshire Police.
+Central to the team's current responsibilities is coordination and chairing of the monthly SERAC (Slavery Exploitation Risk Assessment Conference) meetings.

 The team receives and reviews all referrals to the SERAC, in addition to dealing with queries raised by internal colleagues and external partners.
 SET seeks to establish the wider background to cases and works with partners to identify action plans.
 In some cases, the team will become lead agency but more generally this remains with the referring agency.
+Joint agency visits are also supported by the team to offer a 'victim-centered approach' from first intervention.

-Activity to promote and communicate exploitation and slavery issues in this reporting period has included delivering presentations highlighting the work of the team and referral pathways at events on Cuckooing and Money Mules.
-Awareness raising sessions have also been delivered to various internal colleagues (CPOs, Children and Families Direct, Pause, Way 2 Work) and external partners (Notts County Council frontline workers, NHS interpreters, PA Housing, Hope at Home).
+Activity to promote and communicate exploitation and slavery issues in this reporting period has included delivering presentations highlighting the work of the team and referral pathways to various internal colleagues (Community Protection Officers, Adult Safeguarding, Children and Families Direct, Way 2 Work) and external partners (housing providers, mental health services, drug and alcohol support services, social work university students, midwives).
+The team also deliver workshops to all ASYE (assessed and supported year in employment) Social Workers and has worked with the Safeguarding Adults Board to create 7 minute briefings on Making Safeguarding Personal and Safer Internet Use.